Future Stock: Cultural references

 "Future Stock" contains various references to popular culture, particularly to various forms of film, music, and television.
 The title is wordplay on Future Shock, a book written by the futurist Alvin Toffler in 1970.
 The Planet Express advert, in which a woman hurls a Planet Express box at a giant glass screen with Mom on it, is a parody of the famous 1984 television advert that introduced the Apple Macintosh.
 At 'The Big Ape Fight', Calculon uses a similar line from the original Planet of the Apes film in the style of Charlton Heston.

-The episode also references the 1987 film Wall Street, with That Guy being based off of Gordon Gekko, a character from the aforementioned film.
+The episode also references the 1987 film Wall Street, with That Guy being based on Gordon Gekko, a character from the aforementioned film.
 The suits that Fry and That Guy wear when they are given control of the company were also inspired from Wall Street.
 When informed of their worthless stock, Leela exclaims "This toads the wet sprocket", a nod to the alternative rock band Toad the Wet Sprocket.
-Fry and That Guy sing The Safety Dance by Men Without Hats when they first meet at the support group meeting.
+Fry and That Guy sing "The Safety Dance" by Men Without Hats when they first meet at the support group meeting.
 Professor Farnsworth mentions the drug Poli-Grip.
 Scruffy, the Planet Express building's janitor, reads a pornographic parody of National Geographic, "National Pornographic".
 That Guy is seen with a Miami Vice themed lunch box.

 Broadcast and reception

 "Future Stock is mostly just an excuse for jokes about how much businessmen in the ‘80s were assholes…And it’s a damn fun episode, with a terrific central villain, a smart use of Mom and her trio of idiot sons, and a modestly clever plot.
 This one relies on some knowledge of stock trading to really grasp its rich complexities, but fortunately…the script explains everything just as much as it needs to be explained for the plot to make sense."

 — —Zack Handlen's review of the episode for The A.V.
 Club.

 In its initial airing, "Future Stock" finished 94th in the Nielsen ratings among primetime shows for the week of March 25–31, 2002.
 It received a Nielsen rating of 2.7/6, equivalent to 4.79 million viewers.

 Since airing, the episode has received positive reception from critics.
 It was given an A by The A.V.
 Club.
-The review highlighted the death of That Guy, which it called "hilarious", and it's "gratifyingly smart" conclusion.
+The review highlighted the death of That Guy, which it called "hilarious", and its "gratifyingly smart" conclusion.

 In 2023, Vulture named "Future Stock" as the thirteenth best episode of Futurama, joking that "One day, we will find a cure for terminal boneitis".